Guide To The Getty Villa In Los Angeles, What To See + Tips

 The Getty Villa can draw mixed reactions.
 Some art critics deride it for blurring the line between actual antiquities and a faux reproduced villa-environment.

-This seems a silly criticism to me, as the difference between the two is readily apparent.
 The “atmosphere” of being in a reimagined Roman villa doesn’t detract from the academic quality of the art in any way.
 If anything, it enlivens the experience, just as Getty intended.

 Greek water jar with an image of Leda and the Swan, 330 B.C.